jaeksoft/opensearchserver/src/doc/en/documentation/API%7Capplication_programming_interface%7C4/API_v2%7CRESTFul API_(JSON)/document%7Cinserting_and_deleting_documents/injection%7cinsert_document_in_an_index/put_text%7Cinserting_documents_using_text_format%7C3.md

 The TEXT API will read one document for each line in the TEXT file.
 A regular expression should be given.
-Each capture is one copied to a field of the schema.
+Each captured document will be added to a field of the schema.

-Use this API to put document in the index provided in TEXT plain format (CSV, TTL).
+Use this API to add to the index documents in plain TEXT formats (CSV, TTL).

 **Requirement:** OpenSearchServer v1.5